-CD adjusted to fair market value represents the variation between the purchase price and market value at December 31, 2022 of certificates of deposit held by ACD.
+CD adjusted to fair market value represents the variance between the purchase price and market value at December 31, 2023 of certificates of deposit held by ACD.
+Subsequent impacts to the fund balance must be reversed each year, resulting in the number expressed in the financial statement being a net variance between the current and prior year.